直 Japanese PDF Font

 September 16, 2022

-Edited by Joshua L. Goldberg
+Authored and Edited by Shannon M. Patrick; Joshua L. Goldberg

 The Director of the USPTO initiated a sua sponte Director review in NXP USA, Inc. v.
 Impinj, Inc., IPR 2021-01556, Paper 13 (Sept.
 7, 2022).
 The review was limited to the question of whether “the Board may reconsider a decision to deny institution based on a stipulation filed after the institution decision is made.”
 Id. at 3.